pupilfirst/cowinindia.org/docs/en/about_covid/good-practices.md

 1: SOCIAL DISTANCING
 Ensure a physical distance of at least 6 feet to reduce the spread.
-Stay away from crowded environments, where physical distancing cannot be ensured.<br>
+Stay away from crowded environments, where physical distancing cannot be ensured.

-2: WEARING MASKS<br>
+2: WEARING MASKS

--Ensure hand hygiene (thorough washing of hands by soap & water or use an alcohol-based sanitizer), is performed before putting on the mask.<br>
+-Ensure hand hygiene (thorough washing of hands by soap & water or use an alcohol-based sanitizer), is performed before putting on the mask.-
 -Place the mask carefully, ensuring it covers the mouth and nose, and tie it securely to minimize any gaps between the face and the mask.
 Avoid touching the mask while wearing it.
 If a used mask is inadvertently touched, use an alcohol-based hand rub or soap and water to clean hands.
 Replace masks as soon as they become damp with a new clean, dry mask